 Below are the answers to some important questions regarding the Email Marketing section of the SocketLabs Control Panel.
-For detailed, step-by-step instructions on creating and sending email using our tools see our articles Your First Mailing or Your First Drip Campaign.
-We also provide instructions for Managing Recipient Lists and a Content Design FAQ.

 A mailing is composed of content that you would like to send to recipients on a specific list (or multiple lists).
 Mailings are sent a single time after which we provide reporting data regarding how many emails were Sent vs. Failed as well as open and click tracking.

 A drip campaign, however, is a set of messages that you would like to send out periodically over time.
 These are repeated messages that are sent once to each new recipient that you add to a particular list.
 For example, you may want new customers to receive a welcome email an hour after being added to your list, or perhaps you'll send a few timely new-user tutorials over the course of several days.
 That's where drip campaigns come in handy!